off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 Previous work in each area has identified when such problems occur.
 Our contribution is showing that when you must solve them anyway—when practical constraints force you to produce a single answer despite multiple valid perspectives—there is a universal information cost of exactly $K(P)$ bits per symbol.

-This cost appears identically across domains: as compression overhead, communication surcharge, prediction regret, consensus rounds, or verification complexity.
+This cost manifests identically across domains: as compression overhead, communication surcharge, prediction regret, consensus rounds, or verification complexity.
 The measure $K(P)$ makes this cost explicit and computable, transforming abstract impossibility results into concrete engineering parameters.

 ------